Empathy in healthcare: treat patients, not diseases

 You may also be interested in

 Selling takes confidence, and nowhere is it more important than when your customers are the experts.
-Dr Claire Smart shares her experience on building confidence in one of the toughest jobs in pharma.
+We explore building confidence in one of the toughest jobs in pharma.

 Empathy is one of the key soft skills that can improve workforce performance.
 Developing empathy isn’t straightforward but there are proven methods that can be used for effective workplace training.